 Caravan Site Licensing

-If you wish to use an area of land as a caravan site you must obtain a site licence under the Caravan Sites and Control of Development Act 1960.
-The site licence is issued by the Enforcement section.
-The site will normally also require planning permission.
+If you wish to use an area of land as a caravan site you must obtain a Site Licence under the Caravan Sites and Control of Development Act 1960.
+The Site Licence is issued by the Enforcement section.
+A site licensed by the Local Authority will require planning permission.

 There are some exemptions from the requirement of licensing, outlined below:

 - A caravan sited within the curtilage of a dwelling and its use is incidental to the dwelling.
 This means it cannot be occupied separately.